-- The Target of Evaluation (TOE) referred to in Section 3: TOE description, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Secure Microcontrollers Division of STMicroelectronics (ST). - The Target of Evaluation (TOE) is the ST33F1MF with 11 commercial derivatives:

-ST33F1M0F, SC33F1M0F, ST33F896F, SC33F896F, ST33F768F, SC33F768F, ST33F640F, SC33F640F, ST33F512F, SC33F512F, and SC33F384F, with dedicated software revision B or C, with or without the cryptographic library Neslib 3.0. - The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL 5 augmented. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the ST33F1MF, ST33F1M0F, SC33F1M0F, ST33F896F, SC33F896F, ST33F768F, SC33F768F, ST33F640F, ST33F512F, SC33F512F, SC33F384F security ICs, and to summarise their chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Security IC Platform Protection Profile" (PP) registered and certified under the reference BSI-PP-0035 in the German IT Security Evaluation and Certification Scheme, with the following augmentations: - Addition #1: "Support of Cipher Schemes" from AUG - Addition #4: "Area based Memory Access Control" from AUG - Additions specific to this Security Target.
+- The Target of Evaluation (TOE) referred to in Section 3: TOE description, is evaluated under the French IT Security Evaluation and Certification Scheme and is developed by the Secure Microcontrollers Division of STMicroelectronics (ST). - The assurance level of the performed Common Criteria (CC) IT Security Evaluation is EAL 5 augmented by ALC_DVS.2 and AVA_VAN.5. - The intent of this Security Target is to specify the Security Functional Requirements (SFRs) and Security Assurance Requirements (SARs) applicable to the TOE security ICs, and to summarise their chosen TSF services and assurance measures. - This ST claims to be an instantiation of the "Security IC Platform Protection Profile" (PP) registered and certified under the reference BSI-PP-0035 in the German IT Security Evaluation and Certification Scheme, with the following augmentations: - Addition #1: "Support of Cipher Schemes" from AUG Addition #4: "Area based Memory Access Control" from AUG.